Whatever your age, there’s always something you can do to help the SPCA . . .

 - Go green and help save the planet – cycle or walk when you can instead of traveling in a car; try and buy things that have little or no packaging; recycle household waste such as paper, cardboard, plastic bottles, food tins, drink cans and glass; turn off taps and lights when you don’t need them to save water and electricity; don’t leave your computer and TV on standby, turn them off at the plugs to save energy

-- Try and persuade the adults in your family to buy animal welfare-friendly food that carries the SPCA Blue Tick logo.
+- Try and persuade the adults in your family to buy animal welfare-friendly food like SPCA Animal Welfare Certified.

 Go Back Download Instructions